college-254/kenyans_applying_to_us_universities/content/college-guide/07-tests-that-you-need-to-take.md

 * Mainly required by Canadian universities.
-Most American universities waive this requirement by virtue of Kenya being an English speaking country.
-Also, English is the language of instruction in Kenyan schools.
+Most American universities waive this requirement by virtue of Kenya being an English speaking country, and English being the language of instruction in Kenyan schools.

 * In case a school insists that you take the TOEFL, register at LTS –